Liu Xia Finally Released From China’s Grips After 8 Years Of House Arrest, Thanks To Germany

 Her release comes as a huge relief to many, who feared that Liu may die while under house arrest.
 And this fear was made worse by Liu’s own statements, including one time when she said that “I’ve got nothing to be afraid of… If I can’t leave, I’ll die in my home.
 Xiaobo is gone, and there’s nothing in the world for me now.”

-Patrick Poon, China Researcher at Amnesty International, however, raised one critical point, saying that “It would be most callous of the Chinese authorities to use Liu Xia’s relatives to put pressure on Liu Xia to prevent her from speaking out in future.”
+Patrick Poon, China Researcher at Amnesty International, however, raised one critical point, saying that “it would be most callous of the Chinese authorities to use Liu Xia’s relatives to put pressure on Liu Xia to prevent her from speaking out in future.”